rebcabin/tangledown/README.md

 But `tangledown.py` _doesn't_ ignore the tags. `tangledown.py` is a Python script (and module) that sucks up the contents of the `noweb` tags and sticks them into a dictionary.
 For the examples above, the dictionary has the keys `my_little_tests` or `another_little_test`.

-The dictionary key for a noweb block is the string value of the `name` attribute of the `noweb` tag.
-Later, Tangledown will blow those lines back out wherever it sees a `block` tag with the same name.
+The dictionary key for contents of a `noweb` tag is the string value of the `name` attribute of the `noweb` tag.
+Later, Tangledown will blow those contents back out wherever it sees a `block` tag with the same name.
 That's how you can define some code in one `noweb` and use it later in matching `block` tags, more than once if you like, kind of like defining a C macro or inline function once and using it many times.
 The difference, here, with Literate Programming, is that you don't have to _define_ things before you _use_ them.
 You can define things and use things in any order that makes your thinking and your prose more clear..

-Often, a `block` tag will be inside a `tangle` tag that sprays its expanded contents to a file on disk.
+Often, a `block` tag will be inside a `tangle` tag.
+The `tangle` tag sprays its expanded contents to a file on disk.
 What file?
 The file named in the `file` attribute of the `tangle` tag. `block` tags can also be inside `noweb` tags, so one noweb can talk about another noweb without implementing it first.

 The same rules about blank lines hold for `tangle` tags as they do for `noweb` tags: if you want Markdown to render the contents like code, surround the contents with blank lines; otherwise, leave the blank lines out.
 The following